MikeFrolov/django_frolov/README.md

         - Added python manage.py makemigrations --check --dry-run in the .travis.yml file
         - Added pip check in the .travis.yml file
 ---
+Homework - 12:

+    Answered all questions on all 7 tests

+---
     The minimum acceptable version of Python is 3.9
 ---
     (Read tasks in file 'Tasks.txt')